 If you are feeling brave, energetic and want some fresh air and exercise to work off the calories, the Escape’s recreation spaces include the largest-at-sea ropes course.
 This three-storey multiplex of ropes and beams includes two planks to walk that extend eight feet out over the side of the ship.
 A zipline track allows passengers to soar through the air.
 But even if you do none of this, just watching other passengers is entertainment enough.

 The pool deck area features an open area for sunbathing, a double-deck bar and two large format LED screens.
-Feel like a kid again at theAqua Park which includes a tandem waterslide, with a clear acrylic section to further enhance the thrill.
-The slide is 367 feet long which is about double the height of Niagara Falls.
+Feel like a kid again at theAqua Park which includes a tandem waterslide, with a clear acrylic section to further enhance the thrill that’s 367 feet long.

 For accommodations there are many options from Studios for solo travellers, to staterooms that accommodate five people for families and groups.
 The luxurious Haven area is an exclusive, quiet, ship-within-a-ship private enclave of large, upscale cabins, some with a living and dining room of their own.
 This serene area features its own private pool, sundeck, bar, lounge and restaurant and has a three-storey courtyard and retractable roof.

-With such variety of venues, the Escape offers an exciting or relaxing escape, depending on your preferred vacation style.
+With such variety of ship features, the Escape offers an exciting or relaxing escape, depending on your mood.

 Call 888-NCL-CRUISE (625-2784) or visit ncl.com.